Flapjacck/FareShare/frontend/README.md

 # FareShare Frontend

-This project contains the frontend for FareShare.
+Contains the frontend for FareShare.

 ## Getting Started